warfarin (Oral route)Pronunciation

 Proper Use of warfarin

-Your doctor will tell you how much of warfarin to use and how often.
+Take warfarin only as directed by your doctor.
 Your dose may need to be changed several times in order to find out what works best for you.
-Do not use more medicine or use it more often than your doctor tells you to.
+Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.

 Carefully follow your doctor's instructions about any special diet. warfarin works best when you eat about the same amount of vitamin K in your food every day.
 Tell your doctor before changing your diet.
 Avoid big changes in how much vitamin K you eat.
 Some foods that have a high amount of vitamin K are asparagus, broccoli, brussels sprouts, cabbage, green leafy vegetables (such as collards, turnip greens, mustard greens, spinach, and salad greens), plums, rhubarb, and certain vegetable oils (such as soybean oil and canola oil).

 You may take the tablets on a full or empty stomach.